 We’d suggest you get tested for hepatitis C if you’re:

-- Adults over 18 years
+- Over 18 years old

-- Pregnant women
+- Pregnant

-- HIV-positive individuals
+- HIV-positive

-- Abnormal liver test results
+- Have abnormal liver test results

 Contact Equality Health for Hepatitis C Testing in Chickasha, OK